team-alembic/haveibeenpwned/README.md

-If your deployment scenario allows it, we believe this to be a powerful approach as it can be applied within your own network without being dependent on the uptime or connectivity of a third party service.
+If your deployment scenario allows it, we believe this to be a powerful approach as it can be applied within your own network without being dependent on the uptime of or connectivity to a third party service.

 ## Installation